santacrab2/LGPETradeBot/README.md

 # Santa's Lets Go Trade Bot

+## Disclaimer:
-## Disclaimer I am lazy.
+I am lazy.
 Offset hunting sucks.
 This is basically done all through over-estimated average timings for the button pushes.
 Its sloppy, im not super duper proud of it but hey now the genning community has a trade bot for every single game from generations 6-8 mission accomplished.

 You need Manu's custom sysbot base for this work. setting it up after that is basically the same as sysbot.
 Also its timing based, so its slow and wont be as fast as gen 8 sysbot, just let your users know to just go through the trade and wait for the bot to catch up hahah

 any further questions can be answered at [The Ice Den Discord](https://www.piplup.net)

-I imagine thos bit will get updated frequently i am always coming up with new ideas for things and just adding them and pushing so keep an eye out for that.
+I imagine those bits will get updated frequently i am always coming up with new ideas for things and just adding them and pushing so keep an eye out for that.